holtzy/D3-graph-gallery/img/graph/Readme.md

 <br><br>

 ## How it works
 Read the file `script_reformat_img.sh` for more details.
-In a nutshell it use [Image magick](https://www.imagemagick.org/script/index.php) to add a bit of white space around the image to make it square:
+In a nutshell it uses [Image magick](https://www.imagemagick.org/script/index.php) to add a bit of white space around the image to make it square:

 ```
 convert tmp.png -resize 480x480 new.png